-This section describes two models for resolving the patient identity in a cross-community exchange environment.
-As the XCA profile is not intended to address patient identification management, it is therefore necessary to combine XCA with appropriate identification management Integration Profiles.
-This section is informative and describes only two possible ways to resolve patient identification relying on the existing two IHE Integration Profiles in this domain, Patient Identifier Cross-Referencing (PIX) and Patient Demographics Query (PDQ).
+- 7700 This section describes two models for resolving the patient identity in a cross-community exchange environment.
+As the XCA Profile is not intended to address patient identification management, it is therefore necessary to combine XCA with appropriate identification management Integration Profiles.
+This section is informative and describes only two possible ways to resolve patient identification relying on the existing two IHE Integration Profiles in this - 7705 domain, Patient Identifier Cross-Referencing (PIX) and Patient Demographics Query (PDQ).
 The description in this section is only at a high level and more details (not covered here) are necessary for implementation of these models.
 Other models for patient identification exist and will not be described in this section.
-Future work by the IHE IT Infrastructure Technical committee may support more sophisticated approaches.
+Future work by the IHE IT Infrastructure Technical Committee may support more sophisticated approaches.

-E.10.1 Patient Identification using PIX
+7710 E.10.1 Patient Identification using PIX

 The following diagram describes a mechanism for managing patient identities where there is topmost PIX which cross references between communities A, B and C. This diagram assumes that a Responding or Initiating Gateway for each community interacts in order to drive a patient identity feed to the topmost PIX.
 The diagram does not include processing on the remote communities (B and C) to respond to the query request.
+The topmost PIX is not defined in this

+7715 communities (B and C) to respond to the query request.
 The topmost PIX is not defined in this example, but can be assumed to be a PIX Manager, or equivalent, which is accessible to all communities.

-Figure E.10.1-1 Patient Identification using PIX
+Figure E.10.1-1: Patient Identification using PIX

-5270 E.10.2 Patient Identification using PDQ
+E.10.2 Patient Identification using PDQ